 - Customized program – Instructors can work with MHS staff to create a program based on the class topic or desired outcomes.
 In most cases the instructor and MHS staff collaborate to generate a list of specific items, often centered around a particular theme, to be displayed in a show-and-tell format.

-For more information, or to schedule your program, please contact the Education Department at (617) 646-0557 or email@example.com.
+For more information, or to schedule your program, please contact the Library at (617) 646-0571 or firstname.lastname@example.org.